Tuestech/v2/README.md

 # Tuesday
-Tuesday is a smart work management tool that uses smart algorithms to help you keep track of and prioritize your tasks.
+Tuesday is a task management tool that helps students manage and prioritize tasks.

 ## Table of contents